 vii] They were a caring community.
 "There was not a needy person among them," cf. Act.6:11.
 They used whatever resources were necessary to meet the needs of their church community.
 A committed people of God, even within an institutional church fellowship, will find themselves well able to meet the needs of fellow church members, e.g. establishing a Christian school to counter the secularizing influences of Public Education upon the children of the church family, Rom.12:2.
 Unemployment relief for a church member.
 Practical aid to widows, etc........

 To live in a closed Christian commune can only be for the gifted few.
-Although an effective means of developing Christian community and maximizing resources for the kingdom, it is a specialized life-style not suited to all.
+Although an effective means of developing Christian community and maximizing resources for the kingdom, it is a specialized life-style suited only to a few.
 Yet, Jesus calls us all into community and so every Christian group should strive to apply communal principles.
-Even the local denominational Christian church is well able to apply, at least to some degree, the principles from the Acts model above.
-Fellowship/community should be our aim whatever the nature of the Christian group that we are part of.
+A house church, or even the local denominational Christian church, is well able to apply, at least to some degree, the principles from the Acts model above.
+Fellowship / community should be our aim whatever the nature of the Christian group that we are part of.